 Here are the figures:

-- Mortgage rate: On June 1, 2017, Freddie Mac reported that the average rate for a 30-year fixed mortgage loan dropped to 3.94%.
-(On a side note, that was its lowest point of 2017 to date.)
-That’s the rate we used for our calculation.
+- Mortgage rate: For new mortgages as of May 25, 2019, Freddie Mac reported that the average rate for a 30-year fixed mortgage loan dropped to 4.06%.
+(On a side note, that is 88 basis points lower than the rate in November of 2018) That’s the rate we used for our calculation.

 We’ve excluded property taxes and home insurance for the sake of simplicity.
 When adding those costs, the average monthly mortgage payment for Washington State would be slightly higher than the figure we arrived at.